 The Chase Freedom offers cardholders 5% back for eligible card purchases on bonus categories that rotate every quarter.
 Recent bonus categories have included grocery stores, gas stations, department stores, and wholesale clubs.

-The Chase Freedom Unlimited earns cash back at a flat rate of 1.5% for all purchases.
+The Chase Freedom Unlimited earns 5% cash back on Lyft rides (through March 2020) and 1.5% back for all other purchases.

 Rather than earning rewards, the main purpose of the Chase Slate card is the 0% introductory APR, which can be used for balance transfers.
 Depending on your credit history and other factors, this card may even be available with no balance transfer fee.